bogaudio/BogaudioModules/README-prerelease.md

 #### <a name="offset"></a> OFFSET

 An offset and scaler.
+The OFFSET and SCALE knobs have CV inputs (unipolar, 0-10V).
+There are two operating modes, as set by the "Order of operations" context (right-click) menu option:

+  - Scale, then offset (the default): the output is `(input * scale) + output`.
+With no input connected, the output is just `offset`.

-The OFFSET and SCALE knobs have CV inputs.
-With an input signal, output is `(input + offset) * scale`.
-With no input connected, the output is constant in the value of `offset * scale`.
+  - Offset, then scale: the output is `(input + offset) * scale`.
+With no input connected, the output is `offset * scale`.

+Note that prior to version 1.1.36, there was no mode setting, and the behavior was to offset, then scale.
+This behavior change might affect older patches.

 By default, the output is capped at +/-12 volts (this is a standard in Rack).
 A context menu option allows this limit to be disabled.

-_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphony defined by the channels of IN input.
+_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphony defined by the channels of the IN input.

 #### <a name="slew"></a> SLEW